AppIntro/AppIntro/README.md

  * [SideBar Notes](https://play.google.com/store/apps/details?id=com.app.floating.notes);
  * [Just food](https://play.google.com/store/apps/details?id=scientist.jobless.foodmana);

-If you are using AppIntro in your app and would like to be listed here, please let me know via [email](mailto:paolorotolo@ubuntu.com)!
+If you are using AppIntro in your app and would like to be listed here, please let us know opening a [new issue](https://github.com/PaoloRotolo/AppIntro/issues/new)!

 ## Real life examples
 Do you need inspiration?
 A lot of apps are using AppIntro out there: